 We are happy to discuss the specifics in a free and personal consultation.

 How long do I have to file my Kentucky brachial plexus injury claim?

 Here in Kentucky, the statute of limitations for medical malpractice lawsuits is one year.
 This means you have one year from the date that the injury or illness occurred, or from the date a child is diagnosed with such a condition, to get a claim filed.
 If the malpractice statute of limitations expires before your lawsuit is filed, you will no longer be able to secure compensation for your losses.

 However, in some cases, it may take more than a year before Erb’s palsy or other birth injuries are discovered and confirmed.
 This can make it difficult for families to know whether they have the right to seek compensation through a medical malpractice claim.
-The attorneys at Wilt & Associates can provide counsel, so do not hesitate to contact us as soon as possible.
+The attorneys at Wilt Injury Lawyers can provide counsel, so do not hesitate to contact us as soon as possible.

 Do you have a brachial plexus injury attorney near me?

 Wilt Injury Lawyers has offices in Louisville and Lexington:

 If you are too injured or ill to travel to us, we can arrange a phone or video conference.
 We also make hospital visits when necessary.

 Compassionate brachial plexus injury lawyers serving Lexington & Louisville